avillia/colourPerception/README.md

 ### What?

-I'm asking myself this question for all the time I was doing this project, mostly because there have been no clear and strict formulating not even of its purposes - but its actual meaning without all those cranky "ummmmm" and "well, its kinda serious problem".
+I've been asking myself this question for all the time I've been doing this project, mostly because there has been no clear and strict formulating not only of its purposes - but of its actual meaning without all those cranky "ummmmm" and "well, its kinda serious problem".

 But back to the question.

 As any single word in any language - whether it's Spanish, Sanskrit or Mandarin - **the terms** *(in linguistics and formal logic definition)* **to describe colors evolved, as languages became more complex and developed.**

 ### Why?

 1. It's a complicated question in linguistics and cognitive linguistics and psycholinguistics, that is a possible key to prove the concept of Linguistics Relativity - *or eliminate it.*
 2. As many natural processes, linguistics' ones could not be performed in an experimental way - the possibly ten-thousand-years-lasting processes unrepeatable due to obvious reasons, - so the only way to study them is by studying their models.
 3. This is an interesting case of connecting fields of science that seem to be unrelated - linguistics, biology, and data science.
 4. And its ambitious, hilarious and complex project - why not implement it?

 ### How?